 Injuries may include emotional distress as well as physical harm.
 Sometimes the emotional or mental effects can last long after the broken bones and visible scars have healed.

 When an injury leads to permanent disability, it can affect every area of your life.
-You might not be able to maintain employment, care for your family, or perform routine tasks.
+You might be unable to maintain employment, care for your family, or perform routine tasks.
 The endless stream of medical bills on top of your lost wages can create a serious financial strain.
 Fortunately, there are legal options to collect the compensation you need.

 How Much Does a New York Premises Liability Lawyer Charge In Legal Fees?